‘Khan Sahib, have mercy on people’: Bilawal asks PM to reverse increase in petrol prices

 ISLAMABAD: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari Monday said the federal government does not care for poor people's problems, and rejected the recent petroleum price hike.

-The PPP chairman, in a statement, said in one month, Rs10 have been increased on a litre of petrol.
+The PPP chairman, in a statement, said in one month, Rs10 has been increased on a litre of petrol.
 "The government is [increasing petrol prices] to meet its own expenses," he said.

 The PPP chairman said Pakistan could not bear more inflation.
 "This selected government's incompetence is holding back Pakistan from progressing; Prime Minister Imran Khan does not know anything except lying and political victimisation," Bilawal said.